 2. Washing clothing that has ‘dry-clean’ labels

 Okay, this isn’t necessarily a mistake.
 You find that some clothing that specifies that you only dry-clean can be hand-washed and air-dried.
-In most instances, you find that the fabrics labeled dry-clean are usually linen and most silks.
+In most instances, you find that the fabrics labeled dry-clean are usually linen and most silks like stockings.
 So, if you feel like the only option you have to clean these clothing is through hand-washing, then you must check some of these key factors.
 Check for the material’s colorfastness; see if any dye comes off when you attempt to hand-wash it.
 If not, then you can go ahead and hand-wash it.
 It is, however, best that you stick to dry-cleaning when the labels say so.

 3. Washing shirts while all buttoned up